 Staffing your business in Kenya is about more than finding the right employees — you also have to stay compliant throughout the hiring process.
-The country’s Constitution guarantees the right to equality — you cannot discriminate against someone based on race, tribe, place of origin, political opinion, color, or sex.
-The Employment Act also contains provisions on sexual harassment but doesn’t define sexual harassment as an offense.
+The country’s Constitution guarantees the right to equality — you cannot discriminate against someone based on race, color, sex, tribe, language, place of origin, or political opinion.
+The Employment Act also prohibits discrimination based on pregnancy, mental status, and HIV status, and contains provisions on sexual harassment but doesn’t define sexual harassment as an offense.
 The Kenya employment laws are rapidly changing, so you should keep abreast of any changes to stay compliant.

 Hiring talented employees in Kenya is a vital part of your expansion, but you need to make sure you know the right ways to hire employees.
 Kenya will allow you to use a fixed- or indefinite-term employment contract depending on what kind of employment you need.
 However, all contracts should be in the employee’s local language and include information about benefits, termination requirements, compensation, and related factors.
 It’s also a good idea to put all monetary amounts in Kenyan shillings instead of any other currency.